vrettasm/PyGeneticAlgorithms/paper/paper.md

 1. **Define the fitness function:** This is a "universal requirement" when using any optimization algorithm.
 In a GA framework the fitness function encodes the constraints about the environment, where the chromosomes are evolving, thus providing direct feedback about how fit they are.
-Since the GAs by definition are trying to maximize the fitness of the population, in case of minimization problems that has to be reflected in the fitness function.
-    Also, the inclusion of constraints can be easily incorporated using the "Penalty method".

 2. **Define the Gene:** Unlike other software implementations of GAs that provide restricted types of gene encoding in our toolkit the Gene class, is designed to hold any data type.
 That can range from a simple boolean type (0, 1) to